Join StarRocks Community on Slack

 ClickHouse's support for high concurrency

 It's necessary to introduce more analysts for data surveys from different dimensions to deeper explore the value of data.
 More users also bring higher QPS requirements.
-For industries such as the Internet and finance, ten-thousand scale of employees are common, concurrent volume to be several thousand at rush hours is also not a news.
-With Internet and scenarios becoming the trend, business becomes user-centric, and the focus of analysis has also changed from the original macro analysis to the fine-grained analysis of the user dimension.
+For industries such as the Internet and finance, ten-thousand scale of employees are common, concurrent volume to be several thousand at rush hours is also not unusual.
+With Internet scenarios becoming the trend, business becomes user-centric, and the focus of analysis also changes from the original macro analysis to the fine-grained analysis of the user dimension.
 In the traditional MPP database, all nodes must participate in calculations, so the concurrency capability of a cluster is almost the same as that of a node.
 If one must increase the amount of concurrency, one can consider increasing the number of copies, but at the same time, it also increases RPC interaction, which affects the performance and physical costs.

 In ClickHouse, we do not recommend high-concurrency business queries in most cases.
 For a three-replica cluster, QPS is usually controlled below 100.
 ClickHouse is not friendly to high-concurrency businesses.
 Even a query takes up half of the CPU.
 Generally speaking, there is no effective way to directly increase the concurrency of ClickHouse.
 One can only consider increasing the concurrency of queries by writing the result set to MySQL.